RamiMarz/Google_SpreadSheet_Editor/README.md

 # Google Cloud Spreadsheet Writer - Write Data to Google Spreadsheet

-This project lets us read and write data to a [Google Spreadsheet](https://www.google.com/sheets/about/) using pythong.
+This project lets us read and write data to a [Google Spreadsheet](https://www.google.com/sheets/about/) using python.

 ----